Calsign/gazelle_rust/README.md

 gazelle\_rust doesn't have any releases yet, so please just pick the latest commit on `main`.
 To determine the sha256, first set the value to `None`, then fill in the sha256 that bazel tells you.

-gazelle\_rust currently requires a patch to rules\_rust in order to expose the logic needed to parse crate\_universe lockfiles.
-This is required even if you don't use crate\_universe. gazelle\_rust provides patches that work both with and without the `-p1` flag, and `example/WORKSPACE` shows how to apply the patch to rules\_rust.
+gazelle\_rust requires rules_rust 0.40.0 or later.
+Previous versions required a patch to rules\_rust.

 The dependencies for gazelle\_rust itself are loaded through two repository rule macros, shown in `example/WORKSPACE`.
 This includes setting up gazelle, but you may use a different gazelle version